sadat1971/sadat1971.github.io/README.md

 ## How to read a paper

-Please refer to the article: https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf
+Please refer to the [article](https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf)